tomasherceg/dotvvm-docs/Pages/basics-dotvvm-contrib-controls.md

 * [FAIcon](https://github.com/riganti/dotvvm-contrib/blob/master/Controls/FAIcon/readme.md)

-If you which to contribute with your control, feel free to send pull request to our official repository.
-For more info about controls and contributing please visit our [official github repository](https://github.com/riganti/dotvvm-contrib ).
+If you want to share your control or to contribute, feel free to send a pull request to our official repository.
+For more info about controls and contributing please visit our [official github repository](https://github.com/riganti/dotvvm-contrib).